AEL Limassol: AEL Football Academies

+AEL Limassol departments

+AEL Limassol B.C.
+(TRIA EKA AEL)

+Since 1966, AEL sports club maintains both men's and women's professional basketball teams.

+The men's team won the 2002–03 FIBA Europe Regional Challenge Cup, thereby making AEL the only Cypriot sports club to have won a European title.

+Both the men's and women's basketball team are considered to be the most successful teams in Cyprus in terms of trophies won and therefore both teams are referred to by Basketball fans and enthusiasts as "The Queen " (Greek: "Η Βασίλισσα").

-AEL LIMASSOL Basketball Team
+AEL FUTSAL

-There is a men's and woman's Basketball team with the woman's team known as ASBIS AEL Limassol.

-Women volleyball team (Robomarkets AEL)
+The futsal club was founded in 2009 and the same year became a member of the Cyprus Futsal Federation.
+AEL Futsal won its first trophy during the 2016–17 season, by winning the 2016–17 Cypriot Futsal Cup.

+In 2022–23, the team won its first Cypriot Futsal Championship.
+In the same season, the team also had the chance to win what would be the domestic futsal treble (Championship, Cup and Super Cup), by reaching the Cypriot Futsal Cup final, however AEL was defeated in the final.
+The club did however manage to win the 2023 Cypriot Futsal Super Cup, defeating APOEL 8–2 in the final.

+As 2023 Cypriot Futsal Champions, AEL participated in the 2023–24 UEFA Futsal Champions League, reaching the last 32 stage of the competition, which is a Cypriot first.

+In 2023–24 AEL won its second Futsal championship by defeating AC Omonia 9–1.

+AEL Limassol Women's Volleyball Club (RoboMarkets AEL)

 A founding member of the Cyprus Volleyball Federation in 1976, AEL's women team has dominated in the Cypriot volleyball.
 The team's achievements are phenomenal; Out of the 32 seasons played so far in Cyprus since the commencement of the women's volleyball league, the team won the Championship 27 times.
 Out of the 31 cups they won it 27 times, 24 consecutive times, from 1980 until 2003.
 Also they have won the Championship 15 consecutive times, from 1977 until 1991.
 They have also the amazing records of winning the Double 12 times from 1980 until 1991 and 9 times from 1993 until 2001.

 In the past the club had also a men's team for 10 years which participated in the Cypriot Championship.